zoltan-nz/contacts-app-client/README.md

 * Add `About` page: router.js, main-nav.hbs with `link-to`, index.hbs, about.hbs, `link-to` on logo

 * Generate `Contacts` resource: `ember g resource contacts`, add `link-to` to main-nav.hbs, add header to contacts.hbs

+* Add a simple array to routes/contacts.js and show this list in template.